Platonic Transformers: A Solid Choice For Equivariance: The Platonic Transformer

 \subsection{Weight-sharing across RoPE Embeddings}

-To incorporate reference frames, input features---initially scalars or vectors---are lifted to become functions $\mathbf{f}_i: \gG \rightarrow \mathbb{R}^C$ on the group $\gG$, where with $\mathbf{f}_i(R)$ we denote the feature vector at point $i$ viewed from the perspective of a reference frame $R \in \gG$.
-Since we consider a finite collection of frames, this feature map is represented in practice as a single tensor in $\mathbb{R}^{|\gG| \times C}$, effectively adding a group axis of size $|\gG|$.
-This is achieved by transforming the components of the original feature: vectors are projected onto the corresponding frame $R$, while scalars (invariants) are copied across all frames.
-The query, key, and value projections now operate on these group feature maps.

-The key step for achieving full equivariance to Euclidean transformations is making the RoPE operator itself dependent on the reference frame.
-This is achieved simply by projecting the positions $\mathbf{p}_i$ on $R$ to obtain the positions $\mathbf{p}(R)_i=R^{-1}\mathbf{p}_i$ corresponding to $\mathbf{f}(R)_i$ that are defined relative to each frame.
-Similarly, queries $\mathbf{q}_i(R)$, keys $\mathbf{k}_j(R)$, and values $\mathbf{v}_j(R)$ are now also functions on the group.
+The key step for achieving equivariance to $\gG$ as well as translations is making the RoPE operator itself dependent on the reference frames.
+This is achieved by projecting the position $\mathbf{p}_i$ of each input token $i$ onto $R$, which yields views $\mathbf{p}_i(R)=R^{-1}\mathbf{p}_i$ relative to each frame.
+As the queries $\mathbf{q}_i$, keys $\mathbf{k}_j$, and values $\mathbf{v}_j$ are obtained by applying equivariant linear projections (cf. Section~\ref{sec:eq_layer_fixed_graph}) to the feature maps $\mathbf{f}_i$, they are also functions on the group.
 We can then compute the unnormalized attention scores from the perspective of frame $R$, which we denote as $s_{ij}(R)$:

-Scores for each frame are computed in parallel as their own independent attention head.
-Note that we can also obtain $s_{ij}(R)$ from the perspective of steering the base set of frequencies $\Omega$ instead of the positions $\mathbf{p}_i$, which we show in Appendix~\ref{app:rope_frequency_steering}.
+Scores for each frame are computed \textit{in parallel} as their own independent attention head.
+Note that we can also obtain $s_{ij}(R)$ by steering the base set of frequencies $\Omega$ instead of the positions $\mathbf{p}_i$, which we show in Appendix~\ref{app:rope_frequency_steering}.
 However, from our current perspective, the RoPE-attention mechanism itself remains completely unchanged from its traditional formulation in Eq.~\ref{eq:rope}; only the relative positions $\mathbf{p}_i - \mathbf{p}_j$ are now defined relative to each reference frame $R$.
 The attention coefficients are obtained by applying the softmax to the scores $s_{ij}(R)$.
-The output $\mathbf{y}_i(R)$ for each input feature $\mathbf{f}_i(R)$ is then given as
+The output $\mathbf{y}_i(R)$ for each token $i$ is then given as,

-This process naturally results in an output tensor in $\R^{|\gG| \times C}$, where the features are defined relative to each frame.
-The projection matrices for queries, keys, and values ($\mathbf{W}^Q, \mathbf{W}^K, \mathbf{W}^V$), and RoPE base frequencies ($\Omega$) are shared across all reference frames.
-This weight-sharing allows the model to learn a single, generalizable attention mechanism applicable from any orientation.
-For this structure to be maintained, the linear projections also need to be equivariant, which is achieved with a constraint weight matrix detailed in Section~\ref{sec:eq_layer_fixed_graph}.
+This process naturally results in an output tensor $\mathbf{y}_i \in \R^{|\gG| \cdot C}$, where the features are defined relative to each frame.
+Notably, the base frequencies $\Omega$ of RoPE are shared across frames and this leads to the operator being equivariant to the roto-reflections in $G$, as we detailed in Appendix~\ref{app:equivariance_properties}.